 By predicting immigration status within the individual dataset construction process, the CalSIM model is able to adjust Medi-Cal and Exchange eligible populations based on documentation status before determining firm and individual coverage decisions, rather than imposing an ex post adjustment.
-This approach enables a more accurate picture of the Medi-Cal and Exchange eligible and enrolled populations; however it is limited by the sensitivity of the logistic modeling approach and predicted immigration status propensity scores.
+This approach enables a more accurate picture of the Medi-Cal and Exchange eligible and enrolled populations.